Parks & Recreation Coalition of Brookhaven (PARC)

 1636 West Nancy Creek Dr (approx address - intersection Candler Lake West & West Nancy Creek Dr)

-Trip Leader – Kevin O’Toole / 404-451-3092 (text in advance if you would like to borrow binoculars)
+Trip Leader – Kevin O’Toole / 404-451-3092 (text if you would like to borrow binoculars)

 MUST REGISTER ONLINE – thru GA Birds link - https://www.birdsgeorgia.org/field-trips.html